 Helping employees pay down student loan debt, while also still saving for retirement, is a benefit that could really increase the appeal of an employer loan repayment program.

-The IRS recently cleared a path for employers to create a different kind of student loan payoff program that could help attract employees.
+In 2018, the IRS cleared a path for employers to create a different kind of student loan payoff program that could help attract employees.
 The program was created by Abbott Laboratories, but companies of all sizes could use a similar approach.

 The IRS allowed Abbott to help its employees save for retirement and pay down student debt, with a new program that allows people who direct a certain amount of their paycheck to pay off student loans to also get a contribution from Abbott for their retirement accounts.

-Abbott’s program is unique but could lead to more employers implementing similar programs, where the company can make a tax-free contribution to the employee’s 401(k), on the condition the employee makes student loan payments.
+Abbott’s program might inspire more employers to implement similar programs, where the company can make a tax-free contribution to the employee’s 401(k), on the condition the employee makes student loan payments.

-Just like a 401(k) retirement match, a company that offers a student loan repayment program is basically offering you extra money—don’t miss out on that opportunity by not taking advantage of the program if it is offered at your workplace.
-For many employees, even an extra $100 a month for could be enough to help them get out of debt faster and feel more confident about their financial security.
+Just like a 401(k) retirement match, a company that offers a student loan repayment program is basically offering you extra money.
+For many employees, even an extra $100 a month could be enough to help them get out of debt faster and feel more confident about their financial security.

-Though, on the other hand, refinancing with a private lender means forfeiting access to federal loan benefits like income-driven repayment plans.
-Nonetheless, if your credit score and earnings have improved since graduating from college, refinancing might be a smart way to pay less in interest with a lower interest rate and a shorter repayment term.
+For individuals with multiple student loans, or both private and federal student loans, it might make sense to consider refinancing your student loans through a private lender, such as SoFi.
+Refinancing combines multiple student loans—federal or private—into a single loan with one monthly payment.
+And refinancing can potentially lower your overall interest rate or give you access to more favorable loan terms.
+That said, refinancing with a private lender means forfeiting access to federal loan benefits like income-driven repayment plans, deferment, and public service loan forgiveness.
+Nonetheless, if your credit score and earnings have improved since graduating from college, refinancing might be a way to pay less in interest with a lower interest rate and a shorter repayment term.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.